Casas846/NeuroTimber/README.md

 ```python
 x_values = np.arange(1, 36) # Customize diameter class range in centimeters as needed
 ```
-5. Set Log Length and replace it in the execution platform
+5. Set log length and replace it in the execution platform
 ```python
 log_length = 6  # Customize log length in meters as needed
 ```
 ####  Volume Estimation Process Explanation

-1. Volume Observed for Each Class
+1. Volume observed for each class

 This line calculates the observed volume for each class of logs.
 ```python